EPERLab/OSeMOSYS-CR_Documentation/docs/29_TRBUSDSL02.rst

 UnitCapitalCost[r,t,y]
 +++++++++
-The equation (11) shows the Unit Fixed Cost for TRBUSDSL02, for every scenario.
+The equation (11) shows the Unit Capital Cost for TRBUSDSL02, for every scenario.

 UnitCapitalCost=222495.54 []   (11)